makersacademy/airport_challenge/README.md

 - Allows weather limits to be set for taking off and landing.
 - Randomised, probabilistic storms.
 - Airports can be checked for the planes they contain
+- Airports have maximum capacities (default 20), set at initialisation

 ### Installation